 “Tis the season…” but for what?
-In the United States, many people have just finished celebrating Thanksgiving, are preparing to celebrate a season of miracles (Hanukkah or Christmas), are busily preparing for celebration of family, community and culture (Kwaanza), and are looking toward the New Year of 2012.
+In the United States, many people have just finished celebrating Thanksgiving, are preparing to celebrate a season of miracles (Hanukkah or Christmas), are busily preparing for celebration of family, community and culture (Kwaanza), and are looking toward the New Year.
 Whew – that is a lot to happen within 6 weeks; especially when nature is saying “slow down”, yet our work and personal obligations often say “speed up”.

 Humans are part of nature, so perhaps it would be helpful to turn to nature for tips on getting through this time of year when nature says be dormant, but calendars say be busy.